yannis/discoteca-demo/README.md

 ## the Ember front-end

-To create the ember app, we will use ember-cli which provides us with many different tool to manage an ember app:
+To create the ember app, we will use [ember-cli](http://www.ember-cli.com/) which provides us with many different tools to manage an ember app:

   - a common project structure
   - ES6 modules support (through the ES6 Module Transpiler)
   - a fast asset pipeline (broccoli)
   - generators
-  - a test environment
+  - a test environment (with QUnit)
   - livereload
   - …